SunsetTechuila/ADB-Debloater/README.md

 ## Features

-- Options to: uninstall, disable and enable apps
+- Options to: uninstall, disable, enable and reinstall apps
 - Curated bloatware list from vendors like Google, Samsung, Xiaomi, and others
 - WPF GUI in the WinUI 3 style
 - Localized interface, app names and tooltips